Embraer EMB 314 Super Tucano: Philippines

 On 9 December 2021, PAF A-29Bs conducted airstrikes on terrorist encampments as part of Oplan Stinkweed in Palimbang, Sultan Kudarat.

-On 31 December 2024 The Philippine Air Force’s 15th Strike Wing held a retirement ceremony for its last two remaining North American Rockwell OV-10 Bronco light attack aircraft and two Bell AH-1 Cobra attack helicopters.
+On 31 December 2024, the Philippine Air Force’s 15th Strike Wing held a retirement ceremony for its last two remaining North American Rockwell OV-10 Bronco light attack aircraft and two Bell AH-1 Cobra attack helicopters.
 Brig.
-Gen. Juliano Llarenas said during the decommissioning ceremony over the weekend that a contract was signed for 6 additional units of Super Tucano aircraft on December 27.
+Gen. Juliano Llarenas said during the decommissioning ceremony over the weekend that a contract was signed for 6 additional units of Super Tucano aircraft on 27 December.
+Embraer confirmed the order for 6 additional aircraft in February 2026.

 Portugal

 In 2021, Portugal showed interest in acquiring at least 10 aircraft.
 In 2022, the Portuguese Air Force reportedly proposed to purchase 12 second-hand A-29s from Brazilian Air Force reserves.
 In August 2022 the Chief of Staff of the Air Force stated the service's interest in acquiring propeller aircraft for combat missions.
 By July 2024, it was reported that negotiations were underway for new-build A-29Ns.

 In December 2024, it was announced that the Força Aérea Portuguesa would acquire twelve A-29N Super Tucanos.